romi012/CustomerAppFyp/README.md

 move in the project repository and

-write the two following commands npm install on cmd/gitbash ionic serve
+write the two following commands
+1.npm install on cmd/gitbash
+2.ionic serve

 ### With the Ionic CLI: